jgautheron/dockerfiles/sublime-text-go/README.md

 # Sublime Text 3 for Go
-Get started quickly with this version of Sublime Text 3 already prepared for Golang development.
+Get started quickly with this version of Sublime Text 3 prepared for Golang development.

 ![](screenshot.png)